junnizhang/BayesProj/README.md

 [ProFamy](https://link.springer.com/article/10.1007/s42379-024-00171-6)
 household projection method.

-Work on **BayesRates** has been supported by funding from the Chinese Ministry of Science and Technology.
+Work on **BayesProj** has been supported by funding from the Chinese Ministry of Science and Technology.

 ## Installation